 How Do People Learn?

-The Mastery School puts research into practice, which, it turns out, makes school a whole lot more fun and purposeful.
+We’ve found that putting the research into practice makes school a whole lot more fun and purposeful.

 Start with Strengths